speechly/speechly/libraries/browser-ui/README.md

 ## Browser Usage

 Include the Web Components from a CDN that mirrors `@speechly/browser-ui` npm package.
-The scripts register `push-to-talk-button`, `big-transcript` and `error-panel` with the browser's customElement registry so you can use them like regular tags.
+The script tags register `push-to-talk-button`, `big-transcript` and `error-panel` with the browser's customElement registry so you can use them like regular tags.

 ```
 <head>